You are here

 by Lisa Yee JH YEE

-Marley has lots of experience running from bullies, but when he’s offered a place on the track team, he must decide whether to compete.
+Marley has lots of experience running from bullies.
+When he’s offered a place on the school track team, he has to cope with being more visible at school – and discovers a bully’s terrible secret.
+310 pgs.

 Why Are You Picking on Me?: Dealing with Bullies